Gunnild History, Family Crest & Coats of Arms

 Edmund Gonvile (d.
 1351), founder of Gonville Hall, Cambridge, and of Rushworth College, Norfolk, is described in the commemoration service of Gonville and Caius College as a son of Sir Nicholas Gonvile.

 Early History of the Gunnild family

-Another 147 words (10 lines of text) covering the years 1165, 1172 and 1327 are included under the topic Early Gunnild History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gunnild research.
+Another 73 words (5 lines of text) covering the years 1165, 1172 and 1327 are included under the topic Early Gunnild History in all our PDF Extended History products and printed products wherever possible.